rajeshr264/bolt-beginner-hands-on-lab/02-acquiring-nodes/README.md

 ```
 ## Managing the nodes with Vagrant

+You are now done with all the setup steps!
+You can chose to destroy all the VMs and bring them back up again.

+NOTE: When you launch them again, vagrant might change the `Port` and `IdentityFile` values.
+Verify, by running the `vagrant ssh-config` command.

-### Destroy
+### Destroy VMS
 To delete all the VMs, type:
 ```
 bolt-beginner-hands-on-lab/02-acquiring-nodes > vagrant destroy -f
 ```
-### To start all over again
+### Launch VMs again
-To restart all over again, type:
+To start all over again, type:
 ```
 bolt-beginner-hands-on-lab/02-acquiring-nodes > vagrant up --provider=virtualbox
 ```

 # Next steps

-Resume or start up the test nodes and you can move on to next lab:
+You can move on to next lab:

 [Running Commands](../03-running-commands)